mgbelisle/whatisthat/bitcoin.md

 ## Is bitcoin a good investment?

-No. When bitcoin's value jumped from ~$25 to ~$1100 dollars per bitcoin in 2013, people started thinking that it was a good investment, but unfortunately it is not.
+Not really, in my opinion.
+When bitcoin's value jumped from ~$25 to ~$1100 dollars per bitcoin in 2013, people started thinking that it was a good investment, but unfortunately it is not.
 Long term high risk stock portfolios are a good investment; bitcoin is a currency, a particularly volatile one right now, and is not a good investment.

 ## How do you create bitcoins?